Library Fact Sheets

 Plans and Programs Directorate

-The Plans and Programs Directorate focuses on range requirements, long-term strategic planning and environmental management.
+The Plans and Programs Directorate focuses on warfighter requirements, long-term strategic planning and environmental management.
 It advocates for long-term range requirements to higher headquarters.
 This directorate is responsible for interaction of new systems being developed and implemented into the NTTR.
-In addition, the directorate oversees environmental management, agreements, land use, and range environmental contractors on the NTTR and Leach Lake Training Range, and is the liaison to the Bureau of Land Management, the Department of the Interior, and other state and federal agencies.
+In addition, the directorate oversees environmental management, agreements, land use, and range environmental contractors on the NTTR and Leach Lake Training Range.
+The directorate is the liaison to the Bureau of Land Management, the Department of the Interior, and works closely with other state and federal agencies to protect the NTTR in order to meet long-term test and training requirements.

 Range Support Directorate